software-students-fall2024/software-engineering-fall-2024-5-final-final-project/README.md

 ***Home-Brewed*** is a web application designed to help users manage and explore their favorite bars based on personalized preferences.
 It provides a seamless user experience for adding, searching, sorting, editing, and receiving bar recommendations.

+# Home-Brewed

+**Home-Brewed** is a versatile web application designed to enhance the way users explore, manage, and discover their favorite bars.
+This platform offers a personalized experience, catering to individual tastes and preferences, while simplifying the process of tracking and finding bars.

+## Key Features

+1. **User Authentication**

+   - Secure signup and login functionality using hashed passwords.

+   - Session-based user management to ensure personalized experiences.

+2. **Bar Management**

+   - Add and save details of bars, including:

+     - Name, type, occasion, area, reservation requirements, cost, and status (visited or not visited).

+   - Edit and delete bar entries to keep the user's list up-to-date.

+3. **Search and Sort**

+   - Search for bars based on specific attributes such as:

+     - Name, type, or area.

+   - Sort bars by attributes like:

+     - Cost or reservation requirements, with ascending or descending order options.

+4. **Recommendations**

+   - Receive tailored bar recommendations based on saved bars and preferences.

+   - Use advanced algorithms to suggest unexplored options.

+5. **Real-Time Updates**

+   - MongoDB integration ensures efficient data storage and retrieval.

+   - Updates are instantly reflected in the application.

+6. **Responsive Design**

+   - Intuitive and user-friendly interface optimized for both desktop and mobile devices.

+7. **Analytics**

+   - Track bar visit history and analyze user preferences for better recommendations.

+8. **Secure Data Handling**

+   - Incorporates secure session management and environment-based configurations.

+   - Ensures encryption for data communication and secure storage of sensitive information.

+## Technology Stack

+- **Frontend:** HTML, CSS, JavaScript for an interactive and responsive UI.

+- **Backend:** Flask (Python) framework for robust server-side logic.

+- **Database:** MongoDB for storing and managing user and bar-related data.

+- **Authentication:** bcrypt for secure password hashing.

+- **Docker:** Containerized deployment for consistent environment management.

+- **Testing:** Pytest for high code quality and reliable functionality.

+## Purpose

+Home-Brewed is crafted for individuals passionate about discovering new bars and managing personal experiences.
+Whether for casual outings, date nights, or special occasions, this app empowers users to make informed decisions while keeping track of their favorite spots.
 ### Key Features

 1. ***User Authentication:*** Secure login and logout features to ensure user sessions are protected.